 Double glazed windows have remained popular in the UK since the 1970s, thanks to the impeccable insulation they provide.
 We’ve mentioned that double glazed windows can retain heat in a room because of the layer of air trapped between their two panes of glass.
 But why?

 We used to freeze in houses with single glazed windows because glass is far from a perfect insulator.
-Heat can easily escape through the single pane of glass.
+Heat can easily escape through a single pane of glass.
 Single glazed windows don’t do much to stop cold air from passing through either.
 The result is a non-existent level of insulation.

 Air, however, is a much better insulator of heat.
 When the warm air inside your house hits the inner pane of glass of your double glazed window, the air gap between the two glass panes immediately slows down the heat transfer, stopping the warm air from reaching the outer pane.
 Meanwhile, when cold air meets the external pane of glass, the air gap prevents it from travelling any further.
 When cold air can’t enter, and warm air can’t escape, your house will be so warm and cosy that no one wants to leave!